- Services

-Epitopes vs. Paratopes.
-Epitopes are formed by amino acids on the target antigen, while paratopes are formed by amino acids on the binding antibody.
+Epitope mapping is a critical process in protein research, focusing on identifying the specific regions, or "epitopes," on an antigen that interact directly with a binding antibody's counterpart, the "paratope."
+Epitopes are formed by amino acids on the target antigen, and paratopes are formed by amino acids on the binding antibody.
 Epitopes and paratopes interact to define the location and kinetics of binding.
+This interaction is the foundation of immune recognition and response.

-Creative Proteomics' epitope mapping service has a success rate of more than 95%, and provides accurate, clear and directly applicable epitope definitions services for antibody projects of drug research and development companies and institutions.
+Creative Proteomics offers an epitope mapping service with a success rate exceeding 95%.
+This service delivers precise, clear, and directly useful epitope definitions for antibody projects in drug research and development.

 Hydrogen-deuterium Exchange Mass Spectrometry (HDX-MS)